goswinr/Fsi-Rhino-Test/README.md

 This repro is a minimal [Rhino3d](https://www.rhino3d.com/) plugin for hosting Fsharp.Compiler.Service.
-Everything works fine when the PackageReference  of FSharp.Compiler.Service is set to  Version **33.0.1** However just setting the FSharp.Compiler.Service  Version to **34.0.1** and calling `FsiEvaluationSession.Create` it prints
+Everything works fine when the PackageReference  of FSharp.Compiler.Service is set to  Version **33.0.1** However just setting the FSharp.Compiler.Service  Version to **34.0.1** (or any higher version) and calling `FsiEvaluationSession.Create` it prints